NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Materials

-The Saatva Classic is a coil-on-coil mattress with a Euro-style pillow top, foam-encased coils, and denser support coils.
+The Saatva Classic is an 11.5-14.5″ coil mattress with a Euro-style pillow top, foam-encased coils, and denser support coils.

 The four main layers of the Saatva include: